Pharmaceutical Affairs Act

 Article 31

-A manufacturer engaged in the manufacturing of biological drugs for human use shall employ a resident technician who must be a graduate of the department of medical science, pharmacy or biology from a domestic or foreign university or college, having possessed the professional knowledge with more than five-year experience in the manufacturing of microbiological and immunological drugs to supervise the manufacturing.
+A manufacturer engaged in the manufacturing of biological drugs for human use shall employ qualified technicians who must be a graduate of the department of medical science, pharmacy, or biology from a domestic or foreign university or college, having possessed professional knowledge with more than five-year experience in the manufacturing of microbiological and immunological drugs to conduct the manufacturing.

 Article 32

-Dealers or manufacturers of medical devices shall employ qualified technicians by the relevant categories of devices.
+Medical device dealers or manufacturers shall employ qualified technicians according to the relevant categories of medical devices.

-Categories of medical devices and the qualification requirements of technicians set forth in the preceding Paragraph shall be established by the central competent health authority.
+The categories of medical devices and the qualification requirements of technicians set forth in the preceding paragraph shall be established by the central competent health authority.

 Article 33